cn0047/stash/ed/theory.md

     <li><i>Isolation</i> ensures that the concurrent execution of transactions will executed serially, i.e., one after the other.</li>
     <li><i>Durability</i> ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors...</li>
 </ul>

+#### 10 Questions Developers Should be Asking Themselves

+* Is there a pattern here?
+* How can I make this simpler?
+* Why does it work like that?
+  (Knowing that something works and knowing why it works that way are two very  different things.)
+* Has somebody done this before?
+* Who said it first?
+  (Always try read the original source of a concept or theory.)
+* Do I love what I’m doing?
+* Where else could I use this?
+* What did I fail at today?
+* How can we make this possible?
+  (Start from the assumption that whatever you want to do is possible.)
+* Who can I learn from?
+  (You should never work anywhere where you are the smartest person in the room.)

 #### SOLID